Getting teens to eat real food is possible!

-- Overweight/out of shape.
+Overweight/out of shape.
 This one is a no-brainer.
 We all know that eating junk like soda pop, fast food and Doritoes will have consequences.
-But there are tasty alternatives made with better ingredients out there!
+But there are VERY tasty alternatives made with better ingredients out there!
 Try Pinterest, or just ask me if you're wondering how to make a better version of something you love.
 Also, quality foods bring about better athletic performance, and for young men especially, eating the right kinds of protein will increase strength and muscle definition too.
 (Read more here about helping overweight kids.)

 - Painful or heavy periods.
 Guys, you can look away on this one, but gals, listen up… Please don't let your doctor tell you that going on the birth control pill is a good idea!!!
 Yes it may fix a problem in the very short term, but your resulting life-long health issues are not worth it!
-And again, there are BETTER OPTIONS — there are homeopathy remedies for heavy periods, and this remedy works for almost everyone with painful periods!
+And again, there are BETTER OPTIONS THAT WORK — there are homeopathy remedies for heavy periods, and this remedy works for almost everyone with painful periods!
 (For more on this topic, check out this course from Joette.)

 - Trouble concentrating or sleeping, allergies, stomachaches, migraines, and other miscellaneous ailments.
 Real food is brain food.
 The right fuel for your body builds up your immune system and helps you feel good all over!
-And again, homeopathy or other natural remedies can resolve your health issues safely.
+And again, homeopathy or other natural remedies can resolve any of your health issues safely.

 2. Second, traditional foods (like butter, cream, or sourdough bread) not only nourish our bodies, they also taste so good.
 It's super simple to give any dish a real food upgrade just by using better ingredients — that way you can have everyone's favorites and the only difference will be that it tastes better!
 (Sign up for my newsletter here and you'll get a free grocery cheat sheet so you know what to buy.)

 Let's hear what a teenager thinks about all of this, here's Lucy, my friend's daughter who offered to share her thoughts with us: